Toggle diff (533 lines)

 +@item @code{timeout} (type: gexp)

-+Handler for timeout event.
++The handler for the timeout event.

 +